A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Delivery Phase.md

 # Delivery

+## Objective:
-### Objective: Deliver the weaponized payload to the target.
+Deliver the weaponized payload to the target via social engineering and email.

-### Action:
+## Action:

-1. Create a spoofed email using [Emkei's Fake Mailer](https://emkei.cz/) (a tool for sending emails with a forged sender address).
+1. Create a Spoofed Email Using [Emkei's Fake Mailer](https://emkei.cz/)

+    Use **Emkei's Fake Mailer**, a tool that allows you to send emails with a forged sender address.
+This helps craft a **legitimate-looking email** for the target.

 ![image](https://github.com/user-attachments/assets/48236a67-3e18-43c9-b808-2f1b0ffcca06)

+2. Include a Link to the Malicious Website

-2. The email includes a link to a malicious website hosting the payload.
+   The email will contain a link that points to a **malicious website** where the payload is hosted.

-- We will do **URL Shortening** using [Bitly](https://app.bitly.com/Bp21hrdeijm/links) to obscure the true destinations.
+    - Use **URL Shortening** via [Bitly](https://app.bitly.com/Bp21hrdeijm/links) to obscure the destination and make the link appear more legitimate.

-- To do this we need to have our **Python HTTP Server** running, open **Firefox**, and then visit `http://{your local machine ip}:8000`.
+### Steps to Create a Shortened URL:

+- Ensure your **Python HTTP Server** is running (as per the previous step) and open **Firefox**.
+- Visit `http://{your local machine IP}:8000` to access the payload.
-- Look for the payload that you created, **Right-click**, and hit **Copy link**.
+- **Right-click** the payload and select **Copy Link**.

 ![image](https://github.com/user-attachments/assets/f006f266-2f33-4bad-a03c-d92c6434114d)

-- Paste the link on the **Destination bar** and then hit **Create your link**
+- Paste the link in the **Destination bar** and click **Create your link**.

 ![image](https://github.com/user-attachments/assets/609b9635-e0ae-4093-892a-cbc903c350ab)

-- This is the result.
+- The result will be a **shortened URL** that hides the true destination.

 ![image](https://github.com/user-attachments/assets/5336073a-5b71-46d0-88e1-5feb09225061)

-3. Use social engineering techniques to convince the target to open the attachment or click the link (e.g., "Urgent: Please review the attached document").
+3. Use Social Engineering to Convince the Target

+    Craft a message that convinces the target to open the attachment or click the link.
+For example, use a sense of urgency with a message like:

+    - “**Urgent: Please review the attached document** ”

-4. Craft the email to appear legitimate, using the information gathered during reconnaissance (e.g., impersonating a service the target uses).
+4. Craft the Email to Appear Legitimate
+Based on the information gathered during reconnaissance, craft the email to appear **trustworthy**.
+For instance, impersonate a service or entity the target uses.
+Here’s a sample email template:

 ```
 Subject: Urgent: Critical Security Update Required